Arbiter1223/Daigaku-Gurashi-Custom-Students/README.md

 ## Welcome to the Daigaku Gurashi Custom Student Database!

 Here, you can view all of the custom student files currently in the database.
-When you view a student, it will (eventually) display a picture of them and some general information about them as well as provide a download link for the actual .student file.
+When you view a student, it will display a picture of them (WIP) and some general information about them as well as provide a download link for the actual .student file.
 To save a student file, right-click the download link, and select "Save as".

 Just like the game, the Custom Student Database is a major work in progress, so bear that in mind for the moment as you browse through the students.
 Thank you, and enjoy your new classmates!